climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 6:</b> Projected Mexico emissions vs. its NDC target, rebased to the year 2000

 ![Figure 6](/assets/images/content/insights/policy/CS2017_Climate_Figure6.jpg)

-*Source: UNFCCC, Bloomberg New Energy Finance.
+<small>*Source: UNFCCC, Bloomberg New Energy Finance.
 Note: emissions rebased to 1 for illustrative purposes.
-BNEF forecasts future emissions based on the average emissions growth rate seen from 2000 to 2012, the last year for which complete data exists.*
+BNEF forecasts future emissions based on the average emissions growth rate seen from 2000 to 2012, the last year for which complete data exists.*</small>

 ### Ambitions vs. opportunities